Shopify/checkout-sheet-kit-swift/README.md

     .applePayButtonStyle(.whiteOutline)
 ```

-The previous `.applePayStyle(_:)` modifier is deprecated and remains source-compatible in 3.9.1 through a compatibility shim.
+The previous `.applePayStyle(_:)` modifier is deprecated and remains patched backwards-compatible in 3.9.1 through a compatibility shim.
 Prefer `.applePayButtonStyle(_:)` for new code because it uses native PassKit values directly, is the planned stable API for V4, and avoids depending on SwiftUI wrapper internals.
 See [issue #566](https://github.com/Shopify/checkout-sheet-kit-swift/issues/566) for the iOS 18 runtime crash context when building with the iOS 26 SDK.

 #### Customize button corners